dapphub/dapple/README.md

     $ make docker-install
     $ dapple-docker help

-The current directory is automatically mounted into the containers and your UID/GID are preserved by mounting `/etc/passwd` and `/etc/group`.
+The current directory is automatically mounted into the containers.
+**Note:** If you're on OS X, this only works in your home directory.

+Your UID and GID are preserved by synthesizing a new user inside each container that mimics the properties of the user on your host machine.

 Use `dapple-docker-shell` to open a shell in a container: